filippoziliotto/eai-pers/README.md

     pip install -r requirements.txt
     ```

-4. Install the package using `setup.py`:
-    ```sh
-    python setup.py install
-    ```

-5. Download the data from [link: https://www.dropbox.com/scl/fi/17frggambpp9jts07jgop/data.zip?rlkey=9phx05i856ulfdsk93uor6gne&st=si9mjlf5&dl=0], extract it, and it will create a `data/val/` folder.
+4. Download the data from [link: https://www.dropbox.com/scl/fi/17frggambpp9jts07jgop/data.zip?rlkey=9phx05i856ulfdsk93uor6gne&st=si9mjlf5&dl=0], extract it, and it will create a `data/val/` folder.

-6. Make sure you have the LAVIS repository installed on macOS, or install it via conda on Linux.
+5. Make sure you have the LAVIS repository installed on macOS, or install it via conda on Linux.
 This allows loading the BLIP2 model also used to extract the feature map.
 ---

 ### Dataset Structure